ritamsarmah/ritamsarmah.github.io/src/projects/accelerate/faq-mac.md

 {% endcollapse %}

+{% collapse "Why isn't my updated textfield preference being saved?" %}

+After you change a textfield in Accelerate's preferences, such as the "Default Speed" or a shortcut's associated value, you'll need to press Enter/Return on your keyboard to confirm your value.
+Make sure you also click "Save" after you finish editing a shortcut.

+{% endcollapse %}

 {% collapse "Why doesn't right-click work on Netflix (or some other site)?" %}

 Netflix and certain other sites will block users from accessing the right-click menu.
 There are some Safari extensions that can prevent sites from doing this, but otherwise you'll have to use the keyboard shortcuts or toolbar item for controls.